6th Sunday after Epiphany Gospel in Latin

 Main Troublemaker

-My research interests include pedagogical approaches to forming choirs, knitting socks and cooking the ultimate toasted sandwich.
+My research interests include pedagogical approaches to forming choirs, knitting socks and whether Linux is a blessing or a curse.